You want to know that your older adult is well-cared-for

 3. Ask for and listen to your senior’s feedback

-Even with cranky older adults who don’t want to have a caregiver around, you’ll likely be able to tell the difference between regular complaints or signs of problems.
+Even with older adults who might complain because they don’t want to have a caregiver around, you’ll likely be able to tell the difference between regular complaints or signs of problems.

 If anything they say sounds odd or suspicious, take it seriously and investigate further.